miminashi/chrome-novnc/README.md

 ![screenshot](screenshot.png "screenshot")

-- Run Chromium browser inside a Docker container and remotely access the containerized Chromium browser from your browser using NoVNC
+- Run Chromium browser inside a Docker container and remotely access the containerized Chromium browser from your browser using noVNC
 - Useful for running browsers on servers for web scraping and automation tasks using LLMs